guardian/national-delivery-fulfilment/README.md

 The lambda is set up to generate one file per hour.

+We are generating the fulfilment files using two queries to Zuora, which retrieve the main datafiles we use to generate the fulfilment records.
+The main datafile contains the subscriptions and the second contains holiday information that we use to filter some subscriptions away.
+We then perform a query to Saleforce to retrieve phone numbers that are going to be used to build a PhoneBook from which phone numbers are read and optionaly added to a fulfilment record.

+So in essence we use two queries from Zuora and one from Saleforce.

+With that said we also need to query the Identity API to check that the user has given consent to use their phone numbers in this way.
+For this we need to check that the user's `phone_optout` consent is set to `false`.

+The need to query the IDAPI for each record might be re-engineered in the future, but for the moment that's how it is implemented (came with [new fields in fulfilment files: email and phone number](https://github.com/guardian/national-delivery-fulfilment/pull/29)).

 **Rule 2**: Which files are we generating ?

 The lambda generates all files from [today]+2 to [today]+14.
 (We do not generate the file for the same day, [today]+0, but we do not generate tomorrow's file [today]+1 either.
 This was agreed with PPR.)